 • Key design or craft events that your audience or clients visit e.g. write a blog post review or do an interview with a key exhibitor or speaker

-• Gift holidays such as Halloween, Valentine’s Day, Mother’s Day and of course Christmas.
+• Gifting holidays such as Halloween, Valentine’s Day, Mother’s Day and of course Christmas.

 • Awareness days that are relevant to your business and audience.
 World Book Day or Small Business Saturday are great events to get involved in!
 You can see a full list of awareness days here.
 Have fun and get creative!